rohan843/CTFs/picoCTF_359_MSB/README.md

 ---

 I ran `zsteg` but didn't get anything.
 There does seem some data hidden in the image though, as it looks corrupted.
 I'll try editing this pic somehow.

+---

+Editing doesn't seem to work.
+I'll think of something else.